Apollo Currency (APL) Price Reaches $0.0001

-Apollo Currency (APL) traded up 6.3% against the dollar during the twenty-four hour period ending at 14:00 PM E.T. on December 19th.
-During the last week, Apollo Currency has traded down 0% against the dollar.
+Apollo Currency (APL) traded up 7.7% against the dollar during the twenty-four hour period ending at 20:00 PM E.T. on December 19th.
+During the last week, Apollo Currency has traded up 3.3% against the dollar.
 One Apollo Currency coin can now be bought for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-Apollo Currency has a market cap of $1.17 million and approximately $289,863.09 worth of Apollo Currency was traded on exchanges in the last 24 hours.
+Apollo Currency has a market cap of $1.19 million and approximately $290,135.14 worth of Apollo Currency was traded on exchanges in the last 24 hours.

 Here’s how similar cryptocurrencies have performed during the last 24 hours: